What is copy, and why should you care?

 “…well, I’m sure you could write a novel if you wanted to.”

-Summary: What is copywriting?
-If you’re confused, you’re not alone.
-Copywriters research and write sales copy that’s intended to move someone toward a desired action.
+TL;DR: Copywriters research and write words that are intended to move someone toward a desired action—usually sales.

 “Copy” is used across different industries in different ways—a book publisher, a newspaper reporter, or an advertising executive might be talking about slightly different aspects of the written word when they use the term.